Resilience for Regular Path Queries: Towards a Complexity Classification: Introduction

 We then generalize these two hardness results in turn to apply to a broader class of languages.
 First, in \cref{sec:fourlegged}, we introduce the notion of a \emph{four-legged language}, as a language featuring a specific kind of counterexample to being local.
 More precisely, the local languages of \cref{sec:epsro} have the following known equivalent characterization~\cite{sakarovitch2009elements}: for any letter $x$ and words $\alpha, \beta, \gamma, \delta$, if a language $L$ contains the words $\alpha x \beta$ and $\gamma x \delta$ but does not contain the ``cross-product'' word $\alpha x \delta$, then $L$ is not local.
 A four-legged language is a non-local language that features a counterexample of this form in which all the words $\alpha, \beta, \gamma, \delta$ are required to be non-empty.
 This covers, for instance, $axb|cxd$, but not $ab|bc$.
 We show (\cref{prp:four-legged}) that resilience is intractable for any four-legged language.
 This result implies hardness for many languages: it covers all \emph{non-star-free} languages (\cref{lemma:not aperiodic are hard}), a well-known class of infinite regular languages; and, along with the tractability of local languages, it implies a dichotomy for languages having a \emph{neutral letter} (\cref{prp:dicho}).

-Second, in \cref{sec:repeated}, we show that resilience is hard for any finite reduced language containing a word with a repeated letter (\cref{thm:repeated-letter}).
-This generalizes the case of $aa$, and shows that self-joins always imply hardness in the following sense: finite RPQs (those equivalent to UCQs), once reduced, have intractable resilience as soon as one of their constituent CQs features a self-join.
+Second, in \cref{sec:repeated}, we show that resilience is hard for any finite infix-free language containing a word with a repeated letter (\cref{thm:repeated-letter}).
+This generalizes the case of $aa$, and shows that self-joins always imply hardness in the following sense: finite RPQs (those equivalent to UCQs), once made infix-free, have intractable resilience as soon as one of their constituent CQs features a self-join.
 This contrasts with the setting of CQs, where characterizing the tractable queries with self-joins is still open.

 Note that our two hardness results (\cref{prp:four-legged} and \cref{thm:repeated-letter}) are incomparable: languages with a repeated letter are non-local, but they are not all four-legged (e.g., $aa$); conversely, some four-legged languages have no words with a repeated letter (e.g., $axb|cxd$).
 Assuming finiteness in \cref{thm:repeated-letter} is also crucial, as $a x^* b$ features words with repeated letters and still enjoys tractable resilience.
-The proof of \cref{thm:repeated-letter} is our main technical achievement: the proof relies on \cref{prp:four-legged} and uses different gadgets depending on which additional words the language contains.
+The proof of \cref{thm:repeated-letter} is our main technical achievement: it relies on \cref{prp:four-legged} and uses different gadgets depending on which additional words the language contains.

-\Cref{sec:other} explores how our results do not classify all RPQs.
-We focus on finite RPQs: the remaining open cases are then the RPQs which have no words with repeated letters, are not local, but are not four-legged.
-We introduce the class of chain queries (e.g., $axb|byc$) to cover some of these RPQs, and show tractability (and reducibility to MinCut) assuming a bipartiteness condition.
-We also study the RPQ $abc|be$ and variants thereof, and show that it enjoys tractable resilience via techniques from \emph{submodular optimization} (\cref{prp:submod}), which seems new in this context.
-This query (i.e., $R(x,y), S(y,z), T(z,u) \vee S(x,y), U(y,z)$ as a UCQ), and variants thereof, are currently the only known tractable RPQs with no known reduction to MinCut.
-We conclude by showing that some other unclassified RPQs are hard, and by discussing some remaining open cases.
+\Cref{sec:other} then explores how our results do not classify all RPQs.
+We mostly focus on finite RPQs: the remaining open cases are then the RPQs which have no words with repeated letters, are not local, but are not four-legged.
+We introduce the class of chain languages (e.g., $axb|byc$) to cover some of these RPQs, and show tractability (and reducibility to MinCut) assuming a bipartiteness condition.
+We then introduce the class of one-dangling languages (e.g., $abc|be$), for which we show tractability (via a more elaborate reducibility to MinCut).
+We finish the section by showing that some other unclassified RPQs are intractable.
+We conclude the paper in \cref{sec:conclusion}.

-We finally conclude in \cref{sec:conclusion}.
-For lack of space, most proofs are deferred to the appendix.